‘What to do?’: Fear, confusion in Gaza after Israeli evacuation order

 Chaos envelops besieged enclave after residents given 24 hours to flee towards the south by Israeli military.

-Israel’s order for 1.1 million civilians in the Gaza Strip to relocate from the north to the south within 24 hours has created an atmosphere of confusion and fear in besieged enclave on the seventh day of Israel’s retaliatory bombardment.
+Israel’s order for 1.1 million civilians in the Gaza Strip to relocate from the north to the south has created an atmosphere of confusion and fear in the besieged enclave on the seventh day of Israel’s bombardment.

-The directive came on Friday as Israel is expected to order a ground invasion of the densely populated territory following last week’s unprecedented attack carried out on southern Israel by Hamas, the armed group that rules Gaza.
+The directive came on Friday as Israel is expected to launch a ground invasion of the densely populated territory following last week’s unprecedented attack carried out on southern Israel by Hamas, the armed group that rules Gaza.

 Keep readinglist of 3 items